11-12 May 2022

 Monterosso, Cinque Terre’s only resort town, comes with hotels rather than affittacamere or small private apartments, rentable beach space and umbrellas, automobiles, and a large and active train station with 3 busy tracks.
 There is what is referred to as new town where the train station is located and old town.
 This historic center, old town, is a series of streets, crooked little alleyways, restaurants and hole-in-the-wall shops, an active market day on Thursday, and where my Vernazza trek ended yesterday.
 And it is mostly flat!

-Once my bags are deposited at my hotel and my charming host recommends restaurants, I set out for my morning cappuccino and plan my walk.
+Once my bags are deposited at my hotel and my charming host Gabrielle recommends restaurants, I set out for my morning cappuccino and plan my walk.
 The cappuccino takes about 40 minutes – the exploratory walk about an hour.

 Monterosso consists of a large and long waterfront, an extensive sand beach, lots of beachside cafes, and the large Church of San Giovanni Battista whose wonderful carillon serenades the town.
 Built during the time of the Genoese maritime republic, the 14th-century church features a Gothic black & white facade and interior arches of black & white marble stripes, a rose window and unadorned interior.

-Across the small plaza is the smaller but much more ornate 16th century gothic structure Oratorio Mortis et Orationis – Confraternita dei Neri or the Fraternity of Blacks.
+Across the small plaza is the smaller but more ornate 16th century gothic structure of Oratorio Mortis et Orationis – Confraternita dei Neri or the Fraternity of Blacks.
 This religious group was responsible for the welfare of orphans, widows, victims of shipwrecks, and the burial of the destitute.
 Not sure what the black-robed spirits represent.

 Monterosso is the only town of the Cinque Terre five with a large and developed beach.
 I walked to the end of the pier and decide I must at least dip my toes into the Ligurian Sea.
 It is cold.
 The water is a beautiful blue and aquamarine but not something I want washing over my body.
 Shoes and socks back on.